MICHIGAN.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 Yes.
 The Michigan Freedom of Information Act (FOIA) grants citizens access to public government records under state law.
 As such, all Michigan property records are open for public inspection unless specifically exempt from disclosure under the FOIA law.
 This includes both real estate and personal property records.

-Along with official government resources, Michigan property records are available for public viewing through government agencies or third-party aggregate websites.
+Property records are available for public viewing through government agencies or third-party aggregate websites.
 Accessing property records through third-party sites is typically straightforward, and the records are not geographically limited.
 However, because the sites are not government-affiliated and run independently, the information contained in the records may vary.
-Searching parties should include the following details to obtain complete property records:
+Searching parties should include the following information to obtain complete property records:

 • The property's exact location.